streamnative/pulsar-hub/data-processing/pulsar-flink/1.13/pulsar-flink.md

 > **Note**
 >
-> This legacy Pulsar Flink connector would not be maintained further.
-You can try the [new Pulsar Flink connector](../../pulsar-flink-new/1.15/1.15.0.0/pulsar-flink.md).
+> This version of the Pulsar Flink connector is depreciated.
+For best performance and support, use the [new Pulsar Flink connector](../../pulsar-flink-new/1.15/1.15.0.0/pulsar-flink.md).

 # Prerequisites